Gateway

 Excluding the percentage-based fee charged by Circle for using Gateway, network fees affect both the base fee charged by Circle and the cost of executing the mint onchain using the attestation provided by Circle.
 Generally, the overall gas cost increases linearly with the number of sources (burn intents) involved in a transfer.

-The gas cost of using an attestation for a single-source transfer is comparable to the cost of a CCTP V2 mint.
-Each additional source chain (burn intent) involved in the transfer adds approximately 60k gas to the mint transaction, which scales more slowly than the cost of the equivalent set of CCTP transfers.
-Hook data incurs a cost of roughly 16 gas per byte for both the mint and the burn.
+The gas cost of using an attestation for a single-source transfer is comparable to the cost of a CCTP mint.
+Each additional source chain (burn intent) involved in the transfer adds approximately 60k gas to the mint transaction, which scales at a slower rate than the cost of the equivalent set of CCTP transfers.
+Hook data incurs a cost of about 16 gas per byte for both the mint and the burn.

 For reducing overall gas costs, it may be preferable to keep the majority of Gateway funds on low-cost chains, so that the base fee for the burns Circle charges for is cheaper.